Cascade Range: Ecology

 As a traveler passes through the Cascade Range, the climate first gets colder, then warmer and drier east of the crest.
 Most of the Cascades' lower and middle elevations are covered in coniferous forest; the higher altitudes have extensive meadows as well as alpine tundra and glaciers.
 The southern part of the Cascades are within the California Floristic Province, an area of high biodiversity.

+Silver fir predominates above 2500 ft, while there are moors, meadows, and mountain hemlock/subalpine fir groves from 4500 to 6000 ft on the west side.
+The treeline is at ~6000 feet.
+On the east side, subalpine forests of larch trees grade to pine and interior fir forests below 4200 ft, which grade to ponderosa below 2500 ft, which in turn grades to semidesert scrub near sea level.
+Above 7500 ft, the landscape is barren with either no plants or only moss and lichen.

 Black bears, coyotes, bobcats, cougars, beavers, deer, elk, moose, mountain goats and a few wolf packs returning from Canada live in the Cascades.
 Fewer than 50 grizzly bears reside in the Cascades of Canada and Washington.